aplteam/Tatin/README.md

 Once you've installed the Tatin client you have access to <https://tatin.dev>, the principal Tatin server.

+The document `FirstStepsWithTatin.html` in the docs/ folder will get you started.

+## Tatin Server

-However, you might find it useful to run your own Tatin server.
+You might find it useful to run your own Tatin server.
 For example, all packages used within a company could be served by a Tatin Server within your company LAN.

 You may also keep a local Registry on your own machine, for example for development work.
 From a consumer's perspective there is no difference between consuming a package that is coming from a Tatin Server or from a local Registry.